botman99/AeonProfiler/UserGuide.md

 Note: The AeonWin.exe application requires the AeonProfiler.dll file be in the same folder (since AeonWin.exe loads AeonProfiler.dll to display the saved profiler data).

 ![save_profile](https://github.com/botman99/AeonProfiler/raw/master/img/SaveProfilerData.png)

+#### Automatically saving the profiler data upon termination

+When the application being profiled exits, the Aeon Profiler will be terminated and I have found no way to prevent that.
+If you run some application that runs and terminates before you have a chance to capture profiler data and save it, or if you want to automatically capture and save profiler data at the time the application exits, there is the **File -> Auto Capture On Terminate** menu item that you can set to "checked".
+Checking this menu item will cause the Aeon Profiler to automatically capture profiler data and save the data to a file upon termination.
+This menu item gets saved to the configuration settings so once you check it, it will stay checked each time you run the profiler.
+You can run the AeonWin.exe application to check this menu item and then run your application being profiled to capture data.